euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 - Firewall rules
 	- Global distributed firewall already provided
 	- Restrict access to instances, incoming or outgoing
-	- Defined through metadata tags on Compute En
+	- Defined through metadata tags on Compute Engine
+		- VMs can be tagged (liked "web") and a firewall rule for incoming traffic on ports 80 and 443 can be assigned to all VMs with tag "web", **no matter what IP address it is**.
 - Static routes creation for traffic forwarding
 	- Through Routing Tables.
 Used to forward traffic between instances in the same network, even across subnets and between GCP zones, **with no need of external IP addresses**.
 - SharingVPN content